EdDataScienceEES/tutorial-kingakaszap/tutorial/draft.md

 ```

 Above, we used `mutate` to make new columns.
 Within the `mutate` command, we used `rank` and `-` to rank abundances in descending order.
-As each species should have a unique rank for our plots, we used \`tied.method="random" to assign a rank at random between species with equal number of individuals.
+As each species should have a unique rank for our plots, we used `ties.method="random"` to assign a rank at random between species with equal number of individuals.

 You might remember that before, we did not make a new dataframe when we added a column.
-However, we will now to keep things interesting, and to keep the original dataframe concise - as rank is not really a relevant metric for any other purpose than making these plots, whereas the relative abundance column we added when we overwrote the tidy dataframe was used continuously throughout the tutorial.
+However, we did now to keep the original dataframe concise - as rank is not really a relevant metric for any other purpose than making these plots, whereas the relative abundance column we added when we overwrote the tidy dataframe was used continuously throughout the tutorial.

 Now, let's make our plots!